SamitHuang/mindone/examples/stable_diffusion_v2/tools/data_utils/README.md

 ## Step 3.
 Download Source Images and Resize

-In this step, we will use `img2dataset` to download source image files, and resize, and encode them into target format.
+In this step, we will use [img2dataset](https://github.com/rom1504/img2dataset) to download source image files, and resize, and encode them into target format.

-**Notes**: The overall dataset will take up about **30TB**, which is beyond the capacity of most hard drives.
-So you should either
+**Notes**: The downloaded dataset will take about **30TB** storage split into 64 parts.
+We recommend two ways to download such a large-scale dataset.

-1) download different parts to different hard drives locally at first, then upload them to the storage server (e.g. OBS) before the hard drive reaches its capacity limit,
+1) Download locally.
+Download the dataset part by part and upload to a cloud storage server (e.g. OBS) before the local storage reaches its capacity limit,

-or 2) directly download to the storage server with local caching if its remote file system supports it.
-The optimal choice depends on your network condition and features of the remote file system.
+2) Distributed download.
+Download the dataset parallely with multiple nodes on a cluster.

-### Download to Local Drives
+### Download Locally

 Please modify the `laion_download_imgs.sh` script by setting `metadata_dir` to the directory of downloaded metadata, setting `output_dir` to where you want to save the donwloaded source images, for example.